ZIP Search Module Databases

 - Combined European Postal (BE, AT, LI, CH, DE) database (requires v3.6) (221KB file)

-- After downloading the database(s), go to the ZIP Search tab under Directory Admin->Manage Options, and select the first file you downloaded for import.
+On the “Import ZIP code database” page, select the first file you downloaded for import.
 Click Choose File and then Upload File to get started:

 - Once the upload is complete, which may take a few min depending on the size of the database you're uploading, next you must import the data from the file into your own BD database.
 Do this by clicking the “Start Import” button on the next screen: